NoodlePlexium/HashTheBible/README.md

 ## HASHING AND FORMATTING RULES:
-- No Verse numbers: - No headers
+- No Verse numbers:
-- No verse numbers
+- No verse numbers:

 - 1 remove line spacing
 - 2 capitalize all